 Last year, we highlighted some of the more offbeat games catching traction in the void left behind by absconding triple-A publishers.
 That will remain true going forward — the indie scene is as vibrant as ever — but I’m thrilled that the Zeitgeist is back.
 I think the most fun I have playing video games is when everyone in the hobby is knee-deep in the exact same campaign.
 Titillating rumors, coded memes, and semi-concealed spoilers slowly build up pressure in the timeline as we all race to see the credits roll in order to join the conversation.
 We’re all going to have a lot of fun talking about games this year.

-Life Is Strange: Remastered Collection (Nintendo Switch, PC, PlayStation 4, PlayStation 5, Xbox One, Xbox Series S/X)
+Two Point Campus (Nintendo Switch, PC, PlayStation 4, PlayStation 5, Xbox One, Xbox Series S/X)